Zezombye/blog/articles/relationships.md

 This leads to the following, very obvious realizations:

-#### 1. **Criterias for a romantic partner must be optimized to last 60+ years.**
+#### 1. **Criteria for a romantic partner must be optimized to last 60+ years.**

-This means optimizing as least as possible for appearance.
-Many people hold criterias like height, money, or beauty as dealbreakers.
-Although physical attraction is important (else we would all be bisexual), you need to make it matter at least as possible.
+This means optimizing as little as possible for appearance.
+Many people hold criteria like height, money, or beauty as dealbreakers.
+Although physical attraction is required (else we would all be bisexual), you need to make it matter at little as possible.
 In the end, we all grow old and wrinkle, and there is an effect you probably experienced yourself where, when you are attracted to someone, their attractiveness goes up tenfold and you only have eyes for them.

 Personality and mindset are the most important traits.
 If they are not compatible with yours, your relationship WILL suffer and cannot last 60+ years in a happy state.

-Additional criterias to optimize for are:
+Additional criteria to optimize for are:
 - Emotional stability
 - Kindness
 - Loyalty